arbor-sim/arbor/doc/single_cell.rst

         p = builder.add_cable(parent=q, length=50, radius=(4,2), name='dend')

-building the morphology there are two approaches: construct it manually using ``sample_tree`` or ``flat_cell_builder``, or load from swc file.
+Building the morphology there are two approaches: construct it manually using ``sample_tree`` or ``flat_cell_builder``, or load from swc file.

 TODO: cover all methods here?